Tess of the d'Urbervilles: Principal characters

-Symbolism and themes
+Symbolism

+Themes

 Hardy's writing often explores what he called the "ache of modernism", a theme notable in Tess, which as one critic noted, Hardy draws on imagery associated with hell to describe modern farm machinery and suggests the effete nature of city life as milk sent there must be watered down before townspeople can stomach it.
-Angel's middle-class fastidiousness makes him reject Tess, a woman whom Hardy presents as a sort of Wessex Eve, in harmony with the natural world.
-When he parts from her and goes to Brazil, he gets so ill that he becomes a "mere yellow skeleton".
-All these signs have been interpreted as negative results of humanity's separation from nature, in creating destructive machinery and in failing to rejoice in pure and unadulterated nature.

 On the other hand, the Marxist critic Raymond Williams in The English Novel from Dickens to Lawrence questions the identification of Tess with a peasantry destroyed by industrialization.
 Williams sees Tess not as a peasant, but as an educated member of the rural working class, who suffers a tragedy through being thwarted in her hopes to rise socially and desire for a good life (which includes love and sex), not by industrialism, but by the landed bourgeoisie (Alec), liberal idealism (Angel) and Christian moralism in her family's village (see Chapter LI).
 Earlier commentators were not always appreciative.
-Henry James and Robert Louis Stevenson in Bournemouth "loved to talk of books and bookmen: Stevenson, unlike James, was an admirer of Thomas Hardy, but agreed that Tess of the D'Urbervilles was 'vile'."
+Henry James and Robert Louis Stevenson in Bournemouth "loved to talk of books and bookmen.
+Stevenson, unlike James, was an admirer of Thomas Hardy, but wrote to James expressing his violent reaction to Tess of the D'Urbervilles; James wrote back agreeing the book was 'vile' (not a word used by Stevenson).

-Another role of Tess's only true friend and advocate, pointedly subtitling the book "a pure woman faithfully presented" and prefacing it with Shakespeare's words from The Two Gentlemen of Verona: "Poor wounded name!
-My bosom as a bed/Shall lodge thee."
-However, Hardy clearly means to criticize Victorian notions of female purity, and the double standard makes the heroine's tragedy possible and so serves as a mechanism of Tess's broader fate.
-Hardy variously hints that Tess must suffer either to atone for the misdeeds of her ancestors, or to provide temporary amusement for the gods, or because she possesses some small but lethal character flaw inherited from her ancestors.

-Because of the numerous pagan and neo-Biblical references made about her, Tess has been seen variously as an Earth goddess or a sacrificial victim.
-For example, early in the novel, she takes part in a festival for Ceres, the goddess of the harvest, and when she baptises her dead child she chooses a passage from Genesis rather than traditional verses from the New Testament.
-When Tess and Angel come to Stonehenge, which was commonly believed in Hardy's time to be a pagan temple, she willingly lies on a stone supposedly associated with human sacrifice.